Dappled Grey American Saddlebred Gelding

 When he was brought to the ranch by the previous owner, he acted like a totally different horse.
-We came to the conclusion he had probably been drugged the day we met him, in order to keep him calm in order to hide his unusual gate caused by his injuries.
+We came to the conclusion he had probably been drugged the day we met him, in order to keep him calm to hide his unusual gate caused by his injuries.
 Walking him up to the barn, Ashley could feel something strange in the lead rope.
 Something was terribly wrong, "He is walking strange," she thought.
 We assumed his pelvis and hips protruded the way they did because of being malnourished, but it wasn’t the only reason.
 The vet came out and took a look at him.
 One of the worst fears of a horse owner had become a reality--a broken pelvic bone.
-He had a 3 to 4 month old pelvic break, according to the vet, which since it had been ignored, it set incorrectly.
+He had a 3 to 4 month old pelvic break, according to the vet, which since it had been ignored, set incorrectly.
 The break is on his right side, same side as the half eyelid.
 It wasn't a coincidence that his thick winter coat was partially shaved…it was to hide the break.
 Whatever accident or abuse he went through, caused the damage to his eye, pelvic bone, and the stifle on the opposite side.
-The vet said he could never be ridden.
-Ashley's heart just sank.
-Not because she couldn’t ride him but because of what he had gone through.
-The vet asked Ashley what she is going to do about the horse and she replied, "We will care for him the best we can and allow him to live a healthy and happy life".
-Ashley just knew he still had a purpose.
+When the vet said he could never be ridden, Ashley's heart just sank, not because she couldn’t ride him but because of what he had gone through.
+The vet asked Ashley what she was going to do about the horse and she replied, "We will care for him the best we can and allow him to live a healthy and happy life".
+Ashley knew he still had a purpose.
 God wouldn’t have had their paths cross and entrust Ashley with his care if he didn’t have a plan for them both.